 Boosted hand-tracking controls: Improved hand-tracking would be appreciated in Quest 3, as we found that in Quest 2 it could be a little finickity and not hugely intuitive.

 Even higher refresh rate: A 120Hz refresh rate is great, but a 144Hz or higher refresh rate for super-smooth VR games and experiences is on our wish list.

-More Oculus apps: The Oculus Store is not short on VR apps and games, but we’re always keen to see more.
+More Oculus apps: The Oculus Store (no name change here) is not short on VR apps and games, but we’re always keen to see more.
 Games that really deliver immersive VR experiences, rather than more arcade-like action, could help the Quest 3 stand apart from its predecessor.

-The success of the Quest 2 means Facebook can simply refine the Oculus Quest 3 and be on to a winner.
-Ideally, we’d rather see it push things further on both the hardware and software sides.
+The success of the Meta Quest 2 means Meta can simply refine the Meta Quest 3 and have a winner.
+However, it seems they may be pushing further by transitioning into mixed reality.

-By offering an all-in-one VR system that can deliver truly immersive virtual experiences, we could then see the still reasonably niche world of virtual reality become increasingly mainstream, leading to more apps and games to feed our greedy eyes and hands.
+VR and mixed reality are still relatively novel arenas with niche appeal.
+If Meta offers can deliver truly immersive virtual experiences, we could then see the worlds of virtual reality, mixed reality and even augmented reality become increasingly mainstream.
+That should give us more apps and games to feed our greedy eyes and hands.